 That being said, the information below covers everything you need to know about jump roping such as:

-Many jumpers wonder what muscles does jump rope work, as the complex dynamic movement of jumping will engage multiple body parts at once.
+Many jumpers wonder what muscles work during jump rope as the complex dynamic movement of jumping will engage multiple body parts at once.
 And well, the answer is many different muscles such as the:

 Even though these are most of the muscle groups worked, there’s many more muscles within each group so below we’ll depict each, it’s function, and where it’s located.

-The Butt or Glute Muscles (Gluteus Maximus, Medius, and Minimus)
+The Butt or Glute Muscles (Gluteus Maximus, Medius, & Minimus)

-When it comes to what muscles does jump rope work, perhaps the most targeted muscle is the three muscles that form the buttocks.
+When it comes to the muscles that work during jump rope, perhaps the most targeted muscle is the three muscles that form the buttocks.
 This is the gluteus maximus, gluteus medius, and gluteus minimus, but are more commonly referred to as the glutes.

 Maximus